Google

 • Pinned specimens of related species.
 (Hint: select View by Region on the related species page.)

-Dolba hylaeus of authors, [no date]
+• hylaeus of authors not [no date] (Dolba)

-References
+• References

-• Barcode of Life (BOLD) - Caution: Some specimens shown may not be sequenced.
-DNA barcode provides evidence of relatedness not proof of identification.
+• Barcode of Life (BOLD) - Caution: DNA barcode provides evidence of relatedness, not proof of identification, and some BOLD specimens shown may not be sequenced.

 • Covell Field Guide p.33; Pl.
 5(1, male).